-Our Philosophy of Ministry is how we live out our identity and calling as a community.
-Part of our identity is to be Intentional, Relational, Spiritual, and Missional.
+Our Philosophy of Ministry is HOW we live out our values, identity and calling.

 - We will make disciples by creating opportunities for people to begin with God and to grow as disciples to become mature followers of Jesus who go on to make disciples.

 - We will equip and empower: Our leadership has the responsibility and authority to lead the body and equip it for the work of ministry.
 Spirit-empowered and directed, congregationally responsive and recognized leadership is a gift from God to the body for the building up of the body.

 - We experience unity in the midst of diversity as we are fitted together in Christ.

 - We value healthy congregational life: We seek wholeness for individuals and the whole congregation.
 We believe that wholeness is developed in the context of relationships and we will care for one another in spiritual and practical ways.